Skip to main content

 Jewish German Bukovina 1918+

-"Jewish-German Bukovina 1918+" is the latest digitization project of the Digital Forum Central and Eastern Europe and offers free access to historical and contemporary documents from Bukovina or related to Bukovina.
+"Jewish-German Bukovina 1918+" is a digitization project of the Digital Forum Central and Eastern Europe and offers free access to historical and contemporary documents from Bukovina or related to Bukovina.
 The time period ranges from the end of the First World War to the present.

 The project “Paper Bridges” at the Institute for German Culture and History in South-East Europe (IKGS) involved the treatment and conservation of six shelf-meters of original periodicals to ensure their permanent preservation.
 These German newspapers from Romania form bridges between past and...